 Why Should I License My Own Franchise?

-Franchising may offer you the opportunity to take control of your career, finances, schedule and future.
+Franchising may allow you to take control of your career, finances, schedule, and future.
 You may operate the business, work

 hard for yourself, and potentially reap the rewards that a franchise can offer.